ParmaJonEman/AuPAIr/README.md

 A webcam must also be connected to the Raspberry Pi via USB.

-Single Adafruit Sensor Wiring:
+#### Single Adafruit Sensor Wiring:

 <img width="537" alt="singleadafruit" src="https://github.com/ParmaJonEman/AuPAIr/assets/55207608/02ab5423-7cf4-452e-8871-a8bd48eff68f">

-Multi Adafruit Sensor Wiring:
+#### Multi Adafruit Sensor Wiring:

 <img width="365" alt="multiadafruit" src="https://github.com/ParmaJonEman/AuPAIr/assets/55207608/36edeef0-a7b2-4e27-9163-fb0d62e1163c">

-Sparkfun Sensor Wiring:
+#### Sparkfun Sensor Wiring:

 <img width="982" alt="Sparkfun" src="https://github.com/ParmaJonEman/AuPAIr/assets/55207608/de66a171-5093-42ad-979b-cf129b056b7c">

+##### Note: You need to flash your Arduino Uno with the sparkfun.ino sketch so that the moisture.py script can request moisture readings from the arduino.

-To setup the script, simply install rclone via your package manager, setup a remote connection on rclone called "Onedrive", and setup a CRON job to trigger the script every 5 minutes.
+To setup the moisture.py script, simply install rclone via your package manager, setup a remote connection on rclone called "Onedrive", and setup a CRON job to trigger the script every 5 minutes.
 Data is logged to the admin/var/<date> directory.
 If your username is not "admin", modify the script accordingly.

 The config.ini file contains several configurable settings for the script.